Split Cycle: A New Condorcet Consistent Voting Method Independent of Clones and Immune to Spoilers: Other Methods

-\begin{paragraph}{Other criteria} The failure of the Smith and ISDA criteria follows from the failure of the Condorcet winner criterion.
-For the failure of reversal symmetry, see \citealt{Felsenthal2012} (under ``preference inversion'' for ``Alternative vote'').
-For the satisfaction of single-voter resolvability, see \citealt{Tideman1987} (where Ranked Choice is called ``Alternative vote'').
-That asymptotic resolvability holds follows from the fact that for any number of candidates, the proportion of profiles in which there is a tie in the number of first place votes for two candidates goes to 0.
-For the failure of negative involvement, see \citealt{Fishburn1983} (under the ``no show paradox'').
-For positive involvement, suppose $x\in RC(\mathbf{P})$, so $x$ is not eliminated at any stage of the iteration procedure starting from $\mathbf{P}$.
-Then where $\mathbf{P}'$ is a one-voter profile whose voter ranks $x$ in first place, clearly $x$ is not eliminated at any stage of the iteration procedure starting from $\mathbf{P}+\mathbf{P}'$, so $x\in RC(\mathbf{P}+\mathbf{P}')$.\end{paragraph}
+\begin{paragraph}{Other criteria} For the failure of reversal symmetry, see \citealt{Felsenthal2012} (under ``preference inversion'' for ``Alternative vote'').
+It is well known that Instant Runoff violates the Condorcet winner and non-negative responsiveness criteria but satisfies the Condorcet loser criterion (\citealt{Felsenthal2012}).
+The parallel universe version of Instant Runoff satisfies independence of clones (\citealt{Tideman1987}), while the simultaneous removal version does not: if there are 4 voters with the ranking $abc$, 3 with $bca$, and 3 with $cba$, then the clones $b$ and $c$ are both eliminated in the first round, so $a$ wins, whereas in the election with just $a$ and $b$, $b$ wins.\footnote{Thanks to Dominik Peters for this example.} The failure of Smith and ISDA follows from the failure of the Condorcet winner criterion.
+For the satisfaction of single-voter resolvability, see \citealt{Tideman1987} (where Instant Runoff is called ``Alternative vote'').
+That Instant Runoff satisfies rejectability follows from Lemma \ref{ResolveReject} given that it satisfies singer-voter resolvability and clearly homogeneity.
+Asymptotic resolvability follows from the fact that for any number of candidates, the proportion of profiles in which there is a tie in the number of first place votes for two candidates goes to 0.
+For positive involvement, suppose $x\in IRV(\mathbf{P})$, so $x$ is not eliminated at any stage of the iteration procedure starting from $\mathbf{P}$.
+Then where $\mathbf{P}'$ is a one-voter profile whose voter ranks $x$ in first place, clearly $x$ is not eliminated at any stage of the iteration procedure starting from $\mathbf{P}+\mathbf{P}'$, so $x\in IRV(\mathbf{P}+\mathbf{P}')$.
+For the failure of negative involvement, see \citealt{Fishburn1983} (under the ``no show paradox'').\end{paragraph}